MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Dr. Simon Mak and Irene Ji for motivating this work and providing the Python code for the Graphical Model Gaussian Process (GMGP).
-MFH thanks Yueying Ni for her guidance in creating visually appealing simulation figures for MP-Gadget.
+MFH thanks Yueying Ni for her guidance in creating visually appealing simulation figures for MP-Gadget using \texttt{gaepsi2}.
 We thank Marjuka Ferdousi Lazin and Harini Venkatesan for their helpful discussions on combining different low-fidelity models in {\mfemu} during the early stages of the project.
 We acknowledge the Cosmology from Home 2022 conference for providing a valuable virtual platform for discussions.
-MFH thanks Sam (Mahdi) Qezlou, Yongda Zhu, Pak Kau Lim, Liz Finney, Reza Monadi, and Archana Aravindan for their valuable feedback on this work during the UCR's Physics and Astronomy Student Seminar (PASS).
+MFH thanks Sum (Mahdi) Qezlou, Yongda Zhu, Pak Kau Lim, Liz Finney, Reza Monadi, and Archana Aravindan for their valuable feedback on this work during the UCR's Physics and Astronomy Student Seminar (PASS).
+MFH thanks Yanhui Yang for the valuable feedback.
 MFH acknowledges the support of a National Aeronautics and Space Administration FINESST grant under No. ASTRO20-0022.
 MAF is supported by a National Science Foundation Graduate Research Fellowship under grant No. DGE-1326120.
 SB acknowledges funding from NASA ATP 80NSSC22K1897.
+Computations were performed using the computer clusters and data storage resources of the HPCC, which were funded by grants from NSF (MRI-2215705, MRI-1429826) and NIH (1S10OD016290-01A1), and Frontera computing project at the Texas Advanced Computing Center (TACC), which was funded through National Science Foundation award OAC-1818253.